cetic/fadi/USERGUIDE.md

 * Head to the adminer interface

-  * if you want to create a **traefik ingress**, you can follow this [guide](doc/REVERSEPROXY.md#2-configure-the-various-services-to-use-traefik)
+  * if you want to create a **Traefik ingress**, you can follow this [guide](doc/REVERSEPROXY.md#2-configure-the-various-services-to-use-traefik)
   * else, you can use a port-forwarding to access the interface:
 ```
 kubectl port-forward service/fadi-adminer 8081:80
 ```
-   Now you can access `Adminer` from your browser by typing: [localhost:8081](http://localhost:8081)
+   Now you can access Adminer from your browser at [localhost:8081](http://localhost:8081)

-* Access to the adminer service and to the postgreSQL database using the following credentials:
+* Access to the Adminer service and to the PostgreSQL database using the following credentials:

     * System: `PostgreSQL`
     * Server: `fadi-postgresql`